Rare Emperor Septimius Severus Roman Empire Alexandria Mint silver denarius coin.

 Struck 193/4 CE, RSC 276, RIC 347 (rated as Rare).

 Certified by NGC to Ch VF, Strike 4/5, Surface 3/5, 2.59g.

 The attribution to the Alexandria mint is annotated by NGC with a question mark.
-However stylistic similarities with concurrently issued Roman Egypt drachms and tetradrachms make this attribution a certainty.
-The style of the emperor's head (eyes, beard and mustache) match up with the drachm/tetradrachm coinage.
+However stylistic similarities with concurrently issued Roman Egyptian drachms and tetradrachms make this attribution a certainty.
+The style of the emperor's head (eyes, beard and mustache) match the drachm/tetradrachm coinage.